lightningkite/mirror-kotlin/README.md

 Adding the plugin will add a `mirror` task to your project.

-The `mirror` task will look for files ending with `mirror.txt`, and will add generate files next to them, including a setup function that you give the name for.
+The `mirror` task will look for files ending with `mirror.txt`, and will add generated files next to them.

+The generated files will have information about the classes you specify, and in addition, there will be a setup function that registers the generated data.

+After registering the data, you can use the object `SomeType::class.info` to access the metadata.
+You can also access it more directly using `SomeTypeClassInfo`.

-## `mirror.txt`
+## Mirror File

 The format of `mirror.txt` is as follows:

 - Blank lines are ignored
+- The first two lines define where you want your setup function:
-- The first line with text is the package for the setup function
+    - The first line is the package name
-- The second line is the name of the setup function
+    - The second line is the name of the function.
-- All remaining lines are fully-qualified names to
+- All remaining lines are the fully-qualified names of classes you want reflective information about.

 Example: